by Daniel A. Rosen |

 At the center of this plan is the Academy itself, offering five main substantive specializations.
 Academy partners will devote their assistance efforts to supporting the area most relevant to their strength, notionally indicated below:

-1) Food and Beverage (Partners: RAMW and DC Central Kitchen, FareStart)
+1) Food and Beverage (Partners: RAMW and Union/DC Central Kitchen, FareStart)

 2) Banqueting and Event Management (Partner: DC Convention Center)